Chart Color Schemes

 Murray Bridge features high concentrations of lone person households, with a fairly typical median household size

-Family households comprise 64.2% of all households, including 22.1% couples with children, 28.0% couples without children, and 13.0% single parent families.
-Non-family households account for 35.8%, with lone person households at 32.6% and group households making up 3.1%.
-The median household size is 2.3 people, which is the same as the average in the Rest of South Africa.
+Family households account for 64.2% of all households, including 22.1% couples with children, 28.0% couples without children, and 13.0% single parent families.
+Non-family households constitute the remaining 35.8%, with lone person households at 32.6% and group households comprising 3.1%.
+The median household size is 2.3 people, which aligns with the Rest of SA average.

 Frequently Asked Questions - Households